Vacuum-Assisted Birth Injury

 Were you or your unborn baby the victim of medical malpractice that led to a birth injury?
 Did the obstetrician make a mistake that led to a vacuum extraction delivery mistake?

 The personal injury attorneys at Rosenfeld Injury Lawyers handle medical negligence cases and can serve as your legal advocates.

-Contact our birth injury attorneys today at (888) 424-5757 (toll-free phone number) or use the contact form to schedule a free consultation.
+Contact our birth injury attorneys in Chicago, Illinois today at (888) 424-5757 (toll-free phone number) or use the contact form to schedule a free consultation.

 Doctors are often confronted with difficult decisions and must use the most effective means of treatment available, considering the unique circumstances of all mothers and babies.
 Currently, many deliveries are performed when the physicians use a vacuum extractor, a medical instrument that grips the baby's head.